volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       // One of the arguments from this list "system_generated user_assigned" must be set system_generated = true
     }
-    // One of the arguments from this list "nodes_per_az total_nodes no_worker_nodes" must be set no_worker_nodes = true
+    // One of the arguments from this list "no_worker_nodes nodes_per_az total_nodes" must be set nodes_per_az = "2"
   }

-  // One of the arguments from this list "default_blocked_services blocked_services" must be set default_blocked_services = true
+  // One of the arguments from this list "default_blocked_services block_all_services blocked_services" must be set default_blocked_services = true

   // One of the arguments from this list "direct_connect_disabled direct_connect_enabled" must be set